-Fellowships of $5,000 to USA, Canada, and International scholars for research projects involving the history of public health and/or medicine.
+Fellowships of $5,000 to USA, Canada, and International scholars for research projects related to the history of public health and/or medicine.
 Some applicants are asked to contact Foundation staff prior to submitting an application.
 Fellows will use a specialized research library in New York City.
-Applicants may be from any academic discipline, and preference is given to those in the early stage of their career.
+Applicants may be from any academic discipline, and preference is given to those in the early stages of their careers.

 Two separate fellowships are being offered:

 1. The Audrey and William H. Helfand Fellowship in the History of Medicine and Public Health